William Byron, 4th Baron Byron

 William Byron, 4th Baron Byron (4 January 1669/70 - 8 August 1736) was an English nobleman, politician, peer, and Gentleman of the Bedchamber to Prince George of Denmark.

 Early life

 Byron was the only surviving son of William Byron, 3rd Baron Byron and Elizabeth Chaworth.
 He succeeded to the title of 4th Baron Byron in 1695 upon the death of his father.

+He held the family seat of Newstead Abbey and had a townhouse at 15 Great Marlborough Street in central London; he leased it from 1709 and it remained in the family until 1774.